-There is no set limit on the number of awards during the academic year except for the top student award stated above.
-However, there is a limit on the amount an applicant can be awarded a year.
+There is an upper limit on the amount an applicant can be awarded a year.
 Applications will continually be reviewed and awarded through out the academic year until funds for the academic year have been exhausted.
 Amounts are subject to change depending on funding amount for the academic year.

 If you have questions about the application process or guidelines, please contact Dr. Joanne Altman, Director of Undergraduate Research and Creative Works (firstname.lastname@example.org).

 Submit an application for funding:

 STUDENT PROJECT SUPPORT GRANT

 STUDENT TRAVEL GRANT (only if NOT traveling with Faculty)

 Student Travel Release Forms

 All students must complete a Student Travel Release Form and turn it into the Office of Undergraduate Research and Creative Works with the Grant Application.
 If travel only keeps you away for the day you should complete the DAY TRAVEL RELEASE FORM.
 If your travel will have you away overnight, you must complete the OVERNIGHT TRAVEL RELEASE FORM.
 You may drop the signed form off at Cottrell 226 or scan it and send it by email.

 Faculty Pre-Payment Form (Faculty Only)